Skip to main content

 People who want to use Welsh language technology in different situations

-We want to ensure that Welsh language technology can be used in different situations, socially or in the workplace, for example.
+We want to ensure that Welsh language technology can be used in different situations, for example socially or in the workplace.
 The technology can also be for people who want to use it in both Welsh and English.

-1. What’s needed to facilitate the experience of people who want to use Welsh language technology in the workplace?
+1. What’s needed to make it easier for people who want to use Welsh language technology in the workplace?

-2. What’s needed to facilitate the experience of people who want to use digital services in Welsh?
+2. What’s needed to make it easier for people who want to use digital services in Welsh?

-3. What’s needed to facilitate the experience of people who want to use Welsh language technology socially?
+3. What’s needed to make it easier for people who want to use Welsh language technology socially?

-4. What’s needed to facilitate the experience of people who want to use technology in both Welsh and English?
-For example, being able to speak to a smart assistant in either language.
+4. What’s needed to make it easier for people who want to use technology in both Welsh and English (for example, being able to speak to a smart assistant in either language)?

 People with specific needs

 We need to make technology available in Welsh for people with specific needs.
-For example, disabled and older people, people with additional learning needs, or people with needs resulting from a medical treatment, a cognitive or a physical impairment.
+This could include disabled people, older people, people with additional learning needs, or people with needs resulting from a medical treatment, a cognitive or a physical impairment.
 This isn’t only so that people can use the Welsh language but also so that they can use it easily, without causing them additional challenges.

 1. What would improve the experience of people with additional learning needs when using Welsh language technology?